Azure/bicep-types-az/generated/datalake-analytics/microsoft.datalakeanalytics/2019-11-01-preview/types.md

 * **runtimeVersion**: string (ReadOnly): The runtimeVersion for the Hive MetaStore
 * **serverUri**: string (ReadOnly): The serverUri for the Hive MetaStore
 * **userName**: string (ReadOnly): The userName for the Hive MetaStore

+## NameAvailabilityInformation
+### Properties
+* **message**: string (ReadOnly): The message describing why the Data Lake Analytics account name is not available, if nameAvailable is false.
+* **nameAvailable**: bool (ReadOnly): The Boolean value of true or false to indicate whether the Data Lake Analytics account name is available or not.
+* **reason**: string (ReadOnly): The reason why the Data Lake Analytics account name is not available, if nameAvailable is false.

 ## SasTokenInformation
 ### Properties